The Future of TAVI: Meeting Rising Demand with Smarter Care

 Early feedback has been encouraging, with teams already seeing the impact on patient pathways and coordination.
 It’s a powerful reminder that digital tools aren’t just about efficiency, they’re about enabling better care and stronger collaboration across the structural heart network.

-Medicus TAVI module is designed around the realities of NHS workflows and national audit requirements.
+Medicus TAVI is designed around the realities of NHS workflows and national audit requirements.
 By digitising the TAVI workflow, hospitals can:

 1. Improve patient outcomes through faster, data-driven decisions